 3) Decreased blood pressure following exposure to a “known allergen” (within minutes to several hours):

-a) Infants and children: A low systolic pressure (age-related) or decrease >30% in systolic blood pressure.
-(In children, a low systolic blood pressure is defined as <70 mm Hg from 1 month to 1 year; <[70 mm Hg + 2 x age] from 1 to 10 years; and <90 mm Hg from 11 to 17 years.)
+a) Infants and children: Low systolic pressure (age-related) or a decrease >30% in systolic blood pressure.
+(In children low systolic blood pressure is defined as <70 mm Hg from 1 month to 1 year; <[70 mm Hg + 2 × age] from 1-10 years; and <90 mm Hg from 11-17 years.)

-b) Adults: A systolic blood pressure <90 mm Hg or >30% compared to the patient’s baseline.
+b) Adults: A systolic blood pressure <90 mm Hg or >30% compared with baseline.

 Infants are more likely to have respiratory compromise than hypotension or shock, and in this age group, shock is more likely to be manifested initially by tachycardia than by hypotension.

-1. Assays measuring the levels of tryptase, histamine, or methylhistamine are not widely available, not specific for anaphylaxis, and not routinely used.
+1. Assays measuring levels of histamine or methylhistamine are not widely available, not specific for anaphylaxis, and not routinely used.

-1. Assess airway, breathing, circulation, and level of consciousness.
-Establish and maintain the airway if necessary, and in case of respiratory or cardiac arrest, start cardiopulmonary resuscitation (see Cardiac Arrest).
+1. Assess airway, breathing, circulation (ABC), and level of consciousness.
+Establish and maintain the airway if necessary.
+In case of respiratory or cardiac arrest, start cardiopulmonary resuscitation (see Cardiac Arrest).
 In patients with stridor or significant edema of the face and upper airways (tongue, oral and throat mucosa, hoarseness), consider immediate endotracheal intubation.
 If delayed, it may be progressively more difficult, and unsuccessful intubation attempts may further aggravate the edema.
 If the edema causes life-threatening airway obstruction and attempts of endotracheal intubation have been unsuccessful, perform cricothyroidotomy.

-2. Stop the exposure to the suspected antigen (eg, stop the infusion of a drug or blood transfusion).
+2. Stop exposure to the suspected antigen (eg, stop infusion of a drug or blood transfusion).

 3. Administer epinephrine as soon as possible once anaphylaxis is recognized: